 "5M" Activities: The main concepts introduced this semester are summarized as the 5M's: \underline{M} oral panics, Research \underline{M} ethods, \underline{M} ediation, \underline{M} oderation, and \underline{M} eta-analysis.
 When these concepts are introduced, you will complete a worksheet that asks you to examine how that concept manifests in published research papers and/or news articles.
-There are six activities in total, and they are graded out of one point for thoroughness and completion (1 = satisfactory, .5 = needs improvement, 0 = incomplete).
+There are five activities in total, and they are graded out of one point for thoroughness and completion (2 = satisfactory, 1 = needs improvement, 0 = incomplete).

 Checkpoints: Periodic "checkpoints" serve to assess your understanding of key course concepts.
 Each checkpoint consists of open-ended questions on Carmen.
 You will receive instructor feedback, which will help as you prepare your research synthesis (see below).
-There are seven checkpoints in total, and they are graded out of two points for thoroughness and completion.
+Certain checkpoints also serve as opportunities to provide feedback about the course to your instructors and to reflect on your learning.
+There are six checkpoints in total, and they range in value from 1 point to 3 points.

 Research Synthesis Assignments: The main course project asks you to research a specific media effects topic of your choice.
 This project culminates in a 1-page paper (single-spaced) that summarizes existing research on your topic and provides evidence-based recommendations about how people should approach media use in everyday life.
-Prior to writing this short paper, there are two preliminary assignments that ask you to gather, evaluate, and synthesize research on your chosen topic.
-These assignments are each graded out of 10 points using a combination of completion, accuracy, and effort.
+Prior to writing this short paper, you will complete preliminary assignments that ask you to gather, evaluate, and synthesize research on your chosen topic.
+The first synthesis assignment is graded out of 10 points, and the second synthesis assignment is graded out of 20 points.
+Both assignments are evaluated using a combination of completion, accuracy, and effort.
 Detailed rubrics are provided for each assignment.